MoBagel/awesome-object-store/README.md

 # Awesome Minio

 A library that extends minio python client to perform more complex task like read/write pandas DataFrame, json file, ...etc

+# Feature
+* list_buckets: list all buckets.
+* list_objects: list object under a prefix.
+* put_as_json: put a dict as json file on s3.
+* exists: check if an object exist on s3.
+* remove_dir: remove a directory on s3.
+* upload_df: Upload df as csv to s3.
+* get_json: Get as dict from a json file on s3.
+* get_df: Get a dataframe from a csv object on s3.
+* remove_objects: Remove objects.
+* download: Downloads data of an object to file.